-Dr. Bruice (Ph.D., 1954) served on the faculties of Yale, Johns Hopkins and Cornell prior to coming to UCSB in 1964.
-He has been a Guggenheim Fellow and is a member of the National Academy of Sciences, American Academy of Arts and Sciences and a fellow of the Royal Society of Chemistry.
-He has received the major awards of the American Chemical Society in the sub-disciplines of Bioorganic and Bioinorganic chemistries, physical organic chemistry and biochemistry.
+Dr. Bruice (Ph.D., 1954) sadly passed away February 15, 2019.
+He served on the faculties of Yale, Johns Hopkins and Cornell prior to coming to UCSB in 1964.
+He had been a Guggenheim Fellow and was a member of the National Academy of Sciences, American Academy of Arts and Sciences and a fellow of the Royal Society of Chemistry.
+He received the major awards of the American Chemical Society in the sub-disciplines of Bioorganic and Bioinorganic chemistries, physical organic chemistry and biochemistry.

 Research Group Website: http://www.chem.ucsb.edu/~tcb_group/